 How can I appeal my ticket?

-The first step to appeal a ticket is to file a written appeal online at the Parking E-Business Portal, or in person at 106 Spaulding Quad or 1Capen.
-If needed, a second step in-person hearing may be requested to continue your appeal.
+The first step to appeal a ticket is to file a written appeal online at the Parking E-Business Portal.
+If needed, a second step hearing may be requested to continue your appeal.

 Lots are not permit enforced on the weekends, but guests must abide by the normal parking rules which include overnight parking regulations, restricted handicap spaces, fire lanes, student apartment lots and service spaces.
-If your friend is visiting on a weekday, they may obtain a guest parking permit from 106 Spaulding Quad or 1Capen.
+If your friend is visiting on a weekday, they may obtain a guest parking permit from 1Capen.

 Do you provide transportation for shopping?

-Our Mall/Market shuttle operates on Saturdays with an express market shuttle on Wednesdays.
-Students on the North and South Campuses can enjoy shopping at Tops, Wegmans, Walmart, Target and the Boulevard Mall.
+Our Mall/Market shuttle operates on Thursdays and Saturdays so students on the North and South Campuses can enjoy shopping at Wegmans, Walmart, Tops, Target and the Boulevard Mall.
+Additionally, an express market shuttle is provided to get to the Asia Food Market on Tuesdays.

 What transportation is provided for the Downtown Campus?